-How to tie tsunodashi
+How to tie ougibunko

 The next step is tying nagoya obi into ichijudaiko.
 Ichuju literally means one layer and daiko means a drum.
 Daiko is usually pronounced taiko in one word.
 Ichijudaiko looks like a drum or drum-shaped bridge in a Japanese garden.
 This is the most basic way of …